Greenpoint Citizens Club

 |Project Location:||61 Franklin Street|

-In 2018, through a competitive process, North Brooklyn Parks Alliance (on behalf of the 61 Franklin St. Community Garden) was awarded $27,000 in additional GCEF funding to create the Greenpoint Citizens Club, an environmental education program to engage elementary students aged 5 to 9 years old in environmental classes, events, and field trips, and adults in educational workshops, a speaker and film series, and community service days.
+In 2018, through a competitive process, North Brooklyn Parks Alliance (on behalf of the 61 Franklin St. Community Garden) was awarded $27,000 in GCEF funding to create the Greenpoint Citizens Club, an environmental education program to engage two groups: 1) elementary students aged 5 to 9 years-old in environmental classes, events, and field trips; and 2) adults in educational workshops, a speaker and film series, and community service days.
 Funding also provided for additional improvements to the garden itself.